NU-Digital-Cultures/Trout/Project Direction/TechnologyReflections.md

 - Upon reflection, there are a few different platforms we could have used instead.
 We could have created a html for our zine instead of a prototype, but we felt creating a prototype to show exactly how our zine will work interactively would serve our project aims better.

 ### GitHub
+- We chose GitHub to organise our project and research as it is "used for storing, tracking, and collaborating on software projects.
+It makes it easy for developers to share code files and collaborate with fellow developers on open-source projects."
+(Juliver, 2024).
 <br>

 ## Digital Platform